maxh/maxheinritz.com/_posts/2025-05-26-the-primacy-of-the-mind.md

 tags: [meditation]
 ---

 When it comes to understanding how consciousness arises, I am most convinced by the reductive materialist view: all mental states correspond to some physical arrangement of matter and energy.
 There is no need to invoke a soul, spirit, or anything magical.
-Emergent phenomena appear to be reducible in principle, even if our current tools can’t yet fully account for them.
+Emergent phenomena appear to be reducible in principle, even if our current tools can't yet fully account for them.

 But when it comes to navigating the lived experience of being conscious, I find it more useful to focus on the primacy of the mind: the mind exists first, and your experience of what you know to be the universe is borne of sensations within it.